ewa-edun/EcoBuddy_OLD/README.md

 # EcoBuddy

 ## 🌍 Overview
-**EcoBuddy** is an eco-friendly recycling app designed to encourage Nigerians to sort and recycle waste in exchange for points, which can be converted into phone data.
+**EcoBuddy** is a recycling app designed to encourage Nigerians to sort and recycle waste in exchange for points, which can be converted into phone data.
 By leveraging AI, gamification, and community-driven initiatives, EcoBuddy promotes sustainability and waste management.

+In a world full of apps, EcoBuddy stands out as a beacon of accessibility and inclusivity.EcoBuddy is designed with YOU in mind.
+Whether you're a tech-savvy or someone who's just getting started with smartphones, our app makes recycling as easy as a tap of your finger!
+No jargon just simple steps to make a big difference.
+In addition  we’ve created a unique platform that connects local scrap collectors, known as "mallams" here in Nigeria with users looking to recycle.
+By empowering mallams and integrating them into our ecosystem, EcoBuddy fosters a sense of community and collaboration.

+And here’s where it gets even more exciting!
+EcoBuddy doesn’t just link individuals to recycling centers. it also connects individuals to each other.
+For example, imagine a fashion designer who has leftover fabric from a stunning outfit she no longer needs this fabric  and it catches the eye of a local artist looking for materials to create unique clothing items.
+Through EcoBuddy, they connect, and the artist can purchase the fabric to give it a new life

 ### **🌱 Problem Statement**
 Nigeria faces poor recycling and sustainability efforts, leading to flooding, diseases, and environmental degradation.
 EcoBuddy aims to tackle this by providing an engaging and rewarding platform for users to participate in recycling.